rangle/ngCourse2/handout/01-features.md

 ### Template Strings

 In traditional JavaScript, text that is enclosed within matching `"` marks, or `'` marks is considered a string.
-Text within quotes could also only be on one line.
+Text within double or single quotes can only be on one line.
 There was also no way to insert data into these strings.
 This resulted in a lot of ugly concatenation code that looked like:

 ```js